Bolton, in rejecting Newsmax host’s assertion, says Trump ‘barely knew where Ukraine was’

 “President Trump ensured peace during his administration and ended wars, making Bolton irrelevant,” Budowich said.

 Bolton’s comments come as Russian forces continue to bear down on Ukraine.
-A 40-mile-long Russian convoy approaching Kyiv had “stalled,” perhaps to regroup, a senior U.S. defense official said, but other forces gathered menacing strength on Tuesday, six days into the invasion of Ukraine.
+A 40-mile-long Russian convoy approaching Kyiv had “stalled,” perhaps to regroup, a senior U.S. defense official said, but other forces gathered menacing strength on Tuesday, six days into the conflict in Ukraine.
 While fighting continues across the country, nearly 680,000 Ukrainians have fled since the start of the Russian invasion, according to the United Nations high commissioner for refugees, Filippo Grandi.

 Trump has faced criticism since he recently described Putin as “smart,” “savvy” and a “genius” for sending military forces into Ukraine.
 Trump has continued to champion Putin at the expense of Biden, who defeated him in the 2020 presidential election.